NoschdarSindy/rainfalls/README.md

 # VA

 This application shows the temporal development of heavy rainfalls from a dataset.
 It does so using various visualisation techniques.
-The data can be filtered by its attributes and selected intervals can be compared (cf. the Interval A and Interval B windows).
+The data can be filtered by its attributes and selected intervals can be compared (cf. the Interval A and Interval B windows) and explored further.
 It follows the principle of "Overview First — Details on Demand".
 The application can be easily adapted to show the development of any kind of spatiotemporal data across time.

 ### Starting up the application